Stardust Five

+Stardust Five are a former Australian five-piece surf rock and pop band formed in Melbourne in 2005.
+The members of the band were Dan Kelly, Paul Kelly, Dan Luscombe, Peter Luscombe, and Bill MacDonald.

+Background

-Stardust Five is five-piece surf rock and pop band based in Melbourne, Australia.
-The members of the band Dan Kelly, Paul Kelly, Dan Luscombe, Peter Luscombe and Bill MacDonald have played, in other bands including The Last Gasp, Dan Kelly and the Alpha Males, Max Q, The Blackeyed Susans and Michelle Shocked.
+The various members of Stardust Five have played in other bands, including The Last Gasp, Dan Kelly and the Alpha Males, Max Q, The Blackeyed Susans, and Michelle Shocked.

 A number of their recordings were prompted by different requests for film and TV soundtrack submissions.
 This gave Stardust Five its underlining theme – songs with a visually evocative feeling.